 Image 3: Kim Jong-un and Kim Kyong-hui at the National Light Industry Meeting in March 2013.

 (Source: KCTV)

 Kim Kyong-hui's formal power was revealed at the Fourth Party Conference.
 She was elevated within the Central Committee apparatus from Department Director to KWP Secretary for Light Industry.
 She also became a full member of the Politburo at the Third Party Conference.
-Her position within the formal leadership ranking moved from 14th to sixth, which was confirmed by her ranking on Kim Kuk-tae's Funeral Committee list in December 2013.
-Additionally, it was rumored that Kim Kyong-hui was the Director of the powerful KWP OGD.84 There was no evidence to support this view except that Kim Jong-il may have believed that only his sister had the experience and relationships necessary to ensure Kim family rule through this department.85 According to South Korean sources, she worked behind the scenes to engineer the promotions of several other Party, military,
+Her position within the formal leadership ranking moved from 14th to sixth, which was confirmed by her ranking on the Kim Kuk-tae Funeral Committee list in December 2013.
+Additionally, it was rumored that Kim Kyong-hui was the Director of the powerful KWP OGD.84 There was no evidence to support this view, except Kim Jong-il may have believed that only his sister had the experience and relationships necessary to ensure Kim family rule through this department.85 According to South Korean sources, she worked behind the scenes to engineer the promotions of several other Party, military, and government leaders to key positions within the leadership.
+These

-84 "The Rise of Moderate and Hardline Factions in North Korea," Sankei Shimbun, op. cit.
+[&]quot;The Rise of Moderate and Hardline Factions in North Korea," Sankei Shimbun, op. cit.
 If the factionalism theory discussed above is true, it is highly unlikely that Kim Kyong-hui occupies the directorship of this powerful organization.

-85 In terms of the succession, placing Kim Kyong-hui as head of the OGD would make sense.
+In terms of the succession, placing Kim Kyong-hui as head of the OGD would make sense.
 From this post, she would be better equipped to engineer the necessary turnover throughout the leadership to guarantee that Kim Jong-un could establish his legitimacy and rule effectively.
 Giving this position to Kim Jong-un, with his inexperience in the finer points of how the regime operates, could have undermined the succession process.
 However, he will eventually have to take this post, if he has not already, in order to consolidate his power.

-and government leaders to key positions within the leadership.
-These leaders included Choe Ryong-hae, Kim Won-hong, Pak Pong-ju, and Kwak Pom-gi.86
+leaders include Choe Ryong-hae, Kim Won-hong, Pak Pong-ju, and Kwak Pom-gi.
+86